pagliares/jpa-hands-on/README.md

 <a href="https://github.com/pagliares/jpa-hands-on#08---mapping-datetime-after-java-se-8">08 - Mapping Date/Time after Java-SE 8</a><br>
 <a href="https://github.com/pagliares/jpa-hands-on#09---mapping-java-enums">09 - Mapping Java Enums</a><br>
 <a href="https://github.com/pagliares/jpa-hands-on#10---refactoring-the-code-to-decouple-a-dao-hiearchy-from-the-controllers">10 - Refactoring the code to decouple a DAO hiearchy from the controllers</a><br>
+<a href="https://github.com/pagliares/jpa-hands-on#11---jpa-hands-on">11 - Embed java objects inside an entity bean</a><br>

+### Part III - Mapping relationships between entities

+<a href="https://github.com/pagliares/jpa-hands-on#11---jpa-hands-on">12 - Mapping a unidirectional one-to-one relationship</a><br>
+<a href="https://github.com/pagliares/jpa-hands-on#11---jpa-hands-on">13 - Mapping a bidirectional one-to-one relationship</a><br>
+<a href="https://github.com/pagliares/jpa-hands-on#11---jpa-hands-on">14 - Mapping a unidirectional one-to-many relationship</a><br>
+<a href="https://github.com/pagliares/jpa-hands-on#11---jpa-hands-on">15 - Mapping a unidirectional one-to-many relationship with a join table</a><br>
+<a href="https://github.com/pagliares/jpa-hands-on#11---jpa-hands-on">16 - Mapping a unidirectional many-to-one relationship with a join table</a><br>

 ## Jakarta Persistence API (Important)